ravisantoshgudimetla/kube-usage-scheduler-extender/README.md

 # Kube-CaB
-This has two kube metrics client to get node level metrics on a kubernetes cluster.
+This has two componets:
+- Kube metrics client to get node level metrics in a kubernetes cluster.
+- A sample kubernetes scheduler extender which returns the node with least cost.

 ## Build and Run